Assistant/Associate Professor of Nursing

 Minimum master’s degree in nursing; earned or pursuing doctorate in nursing or terminal degree preferred.
 Mental Health Nursing Experience required.
 Experience in student assessment and evaluation preferred but will mentor novice faculty.
 Current unencumbered registered nurse (RN) licensure for professional practice with the Louisiana State Board of Nursing.

-Louisiana College is a private, Baptist, coeducational college of liberal arts and sciences with selected professional programs, located in Pineville, Louisiana.
-The College was founded in 1906 and is governed by a Board of Trustees appointed by the Louisiana Baptist Convention.
+Louisiana Christian University is a private, Baptist, coeducational university of liberal arts and sciences with selected professional programs, located in Pineville, Louisiana.
+The University was founded in 1906 and is governed by a Board of Trustees appointed by the Louisiana Baptist Convention.
 It has an enrollment of about 1,200 students and is accredited by the Southern Association of Colleges and Schools.

 Inquiries and all submissions should be made to: